What better time to talk about fat than the lead-in to the holidays and the prospect of all the deliciously rich food on

 Which means that your body won’t necessarily recognize them as usable material.

-These altered molecules, when not assimilated effectively into your body, create more work for your liver.
+These altered molecules (such as trans fats), when not assimilated effectively into your body, create more work for your liver.
 Plus, they hang around as free radicals – the scavenger molecules that wreak havoc, leading to inflammation, cardiovascular disease and cancer (among others).

 You need 20-30% (some even say up to 40%) of your calories from fat.
 If you’re that average person who eats 2000 calories a day, that translates into 44-66 g (88 g) of fat each day.

-To give you an idea, you need 3-5 servings a day…not a lot:
+To give you a practical idea, you need 3-5 servings a day…not a lot:

 2 tsp of butter, oil, nut butter = 10 g